 - Baggage on your credit report stays there for a long time (7 years for late payments as noted above).
 However, the effect this baggage has on your score decreases over time.

-It’s generally hard to get a credit card with bad credit than it is with no credit.
-A secured credit card is generally the best option for those recovering from a bankruptcy, foreclosure or other credit mishaps.
+It’s generally harder to get a credit card with poor credit than it is with no credit.
+A secured credit card is generally the best option for those recovering from bankruptcy, foreclosure, or other credit mishaps.

 Do You Have to Be 18 to Start Building Credit?

 Strictly speaking no – but many of the most effective ways to build credit will be limited to those 18 and over (taking on loans or owning a credit card primarily).
 However, many credit card companies will allow a child under 18 to become an authorized user on a parent’s credit card.